vassar-communications/template-additions/README.md

 # template-additions
- Modules and styling for the academic template
+Modules and styling for the academic template.

-## Changelog

-### v-20200806 - initial commit
+For additional documentation, see the [project wiki](wiki).